 Although it is not my preferred approach, it is conventional within the Buddhist tradition to present the practice of the four brahmavihāras as if they were four entirely separate practices – four separate practices in which a stage of self-regarding practice (e.g. mettā towards self) is followed by several stages of other-regarding practice (e.g. mettā towards others).
 For example, in the traditional five-stage mettābhāvana practice, the ‘Cultivation of Loving Kindness’, we first direct mettā towards ourselves, then towards a friend, then towards a neutral person, then towards an ‘enemy’, and then towards the world.

-The conceptual framing of this common approach can often fail to acknowledge that the self-mettā stage is one of receptivity – one in which, ultimately, we are familiarising ourselves with a transpersonal source of mettā, and making ourselves receptive to it, and in so doing developing our confidence, or Faith, in that transcendental source of love.
+The conceptual framing of this common approach can often fail to acknowledge that the self-mettā stage is one of receptivity – one in which, ultimately, we are familiarising ourselves with a transpersonal source of mettā, and making ourselves receptive to it, and in doing so developing our confidence, or Faith, in that transcendental source of love.
 Ultimately, in self-mettā practice, we are not so much ‘directing mettā towards ourselves’, as recognising that mettā as inherently present in Consciousness, and making ourselves receptive to it.
 Because Pandaravārsini, the female Buddha that I spoke about in a key article in this series (here), is the archetypal personification of this confident recognition of, and receptivity towards, the transcendental source of mettā, she clearly represents an absolutely foundational principle in meditation practice – hence my suggestion that she should be placed first in our systematic contemplation of the ten archetypal Buddhas.

 It is useful to acknowledge how very different the self-regarding brahmavihāras are from the other-regarding ones, because this has several huge implications.
 The self-regarding brahmavihāras have a powerfully integrating effect, and are psychologically introverted or receptive.
 They have the effect of gathering our psychological energies and are essential for mental and emotional stability and for establishing that capacity for inner relationship, which prevents us from identifying with our various psychological parts (more on psychological parts here).
 The other-regarding brahmavihāras, on the other hand, are more obviously expansive, relational, and external in their focus.
 Their development requires not only the energetic, or attitudinal, dimension that we can develop though meditation practice, but also highly developed interpersonal self-awareness and communication skills.